Vegetarian's Japan Guide

 Note that Mii no Meitei was renovated when the Shinden was moved to Enman-in, so only parts of Sōami’s original design can be seen now.

 In addition to the garden features that are there 365 days a year, in early spring, you can adore the flowers of the cherry tree.
-In summer, you might hear the voice of Moria tree frogs.
+In summer, you might be able to hear the voices of Moria tree frogs.
 And from November to early December, the autumn foliage decorates Mii no Meitei garden vividly!

 Mii no Meitei’s Garden Features

 Why a turtle and a crane?
-Because both animals symbolized longevity.
-It is also called Tsurukame Hōrai Garden because it has three symbols of longevity.
+Because they symbolize longevity.
+The garden is also called Tsurukame Hōrai Garden because it has three symbols of longevity.

-Crane Island: While it is hard to picture a crane out of the large stones, apparently the stone bridge represents the crane’s lone neck, which is why it is named Kakushu-seki (鶴首石).
+Crane Island: While it is hard to picture a crane out of the large stones, apparently, the stone bridge on the left of the photo represents the crane’s long neck, which is why it is named Kakushu-seki (鶴首石).
 The two standing stones on the small island are the crane’s wings.

-Turtle Island: The turtle island is easier to picture.
+Turtle Island: The turtle island on the right is easier to picture.
 The island consists of several roundish stones.
 Trees are planted to create the turtle’s rounded back shell.

 Behind Turtle Island, the large rock covered by moss close to the shore is the Hōrai-ishi stone.
 The smaller stones in the water represent the boats used to get to Mt.
 Hōrai at night.
 They are thus called Yodomari-ishi (夜泊石).